Utilizing existing devices can be one of the bigger obstacles for many schools. The number, condition, and maintenance of devices can pose challenges.

 Managing Wi-Fi and Connectivity Issues

-If you are reliant on the Wi-Fi, you should have your assistant principal or technology single point of contact (SPOC) monitor the usage and make necessary requests via the Division of Information and Instructional Technology help desk (DOE login required).
-If you don’t know who your SPOC is, you can look her or him up here (DOE login required).
-There are many other hardware and software school supports linked on the DOE employee intranet here (DOE login required).
+If you are reliant on the Wi-Fi, you should have your assistant principal or technology single point of contact (SPOC) monitor the usage and make necessary requests via the Division of Information and Instructional Technology (DIIT) help desk (DOE login required).
+If you don’t know who your SPOC is, you can look her or him up on the NYC DOE InfoHub (DOE login required).
+There are many other hardware and software school supports linked on the NYC DOE InfoHub (DOE login required) as well.

 Your SPOC, the help desk, or equivalent will monitor the usage, and if possible, will increase your Wi-Fi bandwidth.
 Because these kinds of problems are not easily debugged or solved, you might need to be persistent and not just accept no for an answer.
 Be respectful, of course!